FarsanaPH/Resume_Builder/README.md

 A **React-powered** web application that helps users create professional resumes quickly and easily.

-**Create a job-winning resume in minutes — live preview, best templates, and instant download!**
+**Create job-winning resume in minutes — live preview, best templates, and instant download!**

 This project simplifies the resume creation process for job seekers — allowing them to focus on their content, while the app handles formatting, structure, and PDF export.